leomrtns/phylobarcode/README.md

 This is an experimental software under active development, modules and functions may change without notice.
 Phylobarcode is not production-ready yet, please use at your own risk.

+This software and the ideas behind it were supported by the [COG-UK Early Career Funding Scheme](https://webarchive.nationalarchives.gov.uk/ukgwa/20230507102903/https://www.cogconsortium.uk/schemes-like-this-are-essential-in-helping-future-bioinformaticians-enter-the-field-reflections-from-recipients-of-the-cog-uk-early-career-funding-scheme/) (see also [the announcement here](https://www.linkedin.com/posts/cog-uk-consortium_early-career-funding-scheme-awarded-projects-activity-6942124822818648064-oI12))

 ## Documentation

 The documentation can be found in https://quadram-institute-bioscience.github.io/phylobarcode/